-Slate countertops are one of the most popular countertop materials because of their beauty and durability.
-They have been used for centuries as a building material, but now they are also being used as a countertop material.
+Slate countertops are becoming increasingly popular due to their stunning beauty and impressive durability.
+It has been used for centuries as building material, but now they are also being used as a countertop material.

 Slate Countertops Colours